The ultimate Sonicare FAQ has answers about any Philips Sonicare electric toothbrush, one of the world’s most popular brands.

 Since every user has different needs, let’s not get locked into a debate about which is the best Sonicare replacement brush head.
-Instead, let’s talk about whether Sonicare replacement heads are interchangeable.
+Instead, let’s talk about whether Sonicare replacement heads are inter-changeable.

-And you can buy them in packs with 2, 3 or even a dozen brush heads.
+And you can buy them in multi-unit packs with 2, 3 or even a dozen brush heads.

 Now, to address the question: Are Sonicare replacement heads interchangeable?

 There are only few exceptions.
 Otherwise, the entire range of brush heads will work with just about any Sonicare brush handle.

 A few models come with a Nickel Metal Hydride (NiMH) battery.
 But the lithium battery models have more benefits.

 Lithium-ion batteries are lighter and smaller.
 The toothbrush is therefore lighter, and can be handled more easily.

-Philips Sonicare electric toothbrushes with lithium batteries can hold their charge for up to 3 weeks after a single charge, assuming you use them on average to brush twice a day for 2 minutes each.
+Philips Sonicare electric toothbrushes with lithium batteries can hold their charge for up to 3 weeks after a single charge.
+This assumes you use them on average to brush twice a day, for 2 minutes each.

 A drawback to Sonicare lithium batteries is the slightly higher cost.
 There are also some restrictions on carrying devices with lithium-ion batteries inserted on airplane flights.
 You may have to check in your Sonicare toothbrush for air travel.

 As a result, when your battery dies, you’ll have to replace the entire toothbrush as a unit.
 However, a few smart and enterprising folks have figured out ways to hack this and get replacements done anyway.

 The Sonicare user manual has detailed instructions about recycling lithium batteries after they’ve worn out their use.

 Various toothbrushes come with a diverse range of features.
 Models differ in how quickly they can be recharged, and how long a charge lasts.

 Philips’ advanced battery technology maximizes the duration for which your toothbrush will function after a single complete recharge.
 These lithium-ion batteries are designed to effectively hold their charge for a long time, so you won’t have to worry about loss of battery life.

 Once fully charged, this changes to a solid green glow.
-This full charge lasts for up to 3 weeks of regular use – which equates to brushing twice in a day, for two minutes each time.
+This will last for up to 3 weeks of regular use – which equates to brushing twice in a day, for two minutes each time.

 In case you expect to travel for extended periods beyond the 3 week limit, then you can carry along your charging station to allow recharging your Sonicare periodically.

-Just like the Sonicare FAQ : Should you buy a Sonicare toothbrush?
-This is a tricky question to answer.
+Just like the Sonicare FAQ : Should you buy a Sonicare toothbrush?… This is a tricky question to answer.

 Either you’ve decided this is right for you, because you’re convinced by one or more elements in the design, function and appeal of a Sonicare model.

 If you don’t fall into either group, maybe you’re looking for a good reason to get a Sonicare toothbrush.

-It has superior battery life, lasting 3 full weeks of regular use following a charge.
+- It has superior battery life, lasting 3 full weeks of regular use following a charge.

-It delivers great cleaning action, being effective even in hard to reach spots, along the gum line, and in between teeth.
+- It delivers great cleaning action, being effective even in hard to reach spots, along the gum line, and in between teeth.

 - The cost of a Sonicare toothbrush is a bit higher, on average, than other brands and alternatives.

 In the ultimate analysis, a Sonicare is worth it for most users and especially for people above age 40, who have gum recession, or want a good cleaning solution for oral hygiene.

 The answer will be conditional – based upon what YOU are looking for!

 Are you looking for the brush with best qualities overall, and that you can purchase at reasonable cost?